If you’ve ever been in a car accident then you’ll be familiar with the term ‘write-off’ when it comes to vehicles.

 Selling a repairable write-off

 After the car has been re-registered it is deemed roadworthy and can be sold.
-But don’t expect to get market price for it.
+But don’t expect to get the market price for it.
 Essentially there is nothing wrong with selling a repaired write-off but its market value is perceived as being a lot lower.
-This is why they are often sold at bargain basement prices.
+This is why they are often sold at bargain-basement prices.

 Since the car has passed its WOVI you’re under no legal obligation as a private seller to disclose to buyers that it was a repairable write-off.
 You’d only have to tell them if it hadn’t passed its WOVI.
 (Dealers incidentally are legally obligated to tell potential buyers the origin of the vehicle).

-If you decide that you can’t afford to pay for your repairable write-off to get repaired or it’s a statutory write-off, then selling it to an authorised car wrecker like MetalBiz is the best move.
-MetalBiz can remove your written off car from any location in Brisbane, they can also pay you instant cash for your vehicle.
+If you decide that you can’t afford to pay for your repairable write-off to get repaired or it’s a statutory write-off, then selling it to an authorized car wrecker like MetalBiz is the best move.
+MetalBiz can remove your written off car, they can also pay you instant cash for your vehicle in Brisbane.
 Simply jump online and fill out a form to get a free quote today.